iHDeveloper/BlockPartyPlus/README.md

 It's a revamped version of HiveMC BlockParty.
 It uses a 3D arena instead of a 2D floor and includes different entertainment modes!

+## Mistakes I made
+This will be a list of mistakes I made when making this game.
+It will only include the solved mistakes for now.

+**Solved nothing for now!
+(I will update this on every fix)**

 ## Backstory
 I started working on this game since I was 14 years old (2017).
 I didn't have a lot of experience in Java and game development.
 But, this game is by far one of the best projects I have done when I started in game development.